StephenCrawley/skrawl/README.md

 > what?

-my own implementation of the k programming language[1]. will likely be a mish-mash of different k flavours, borrowering ideas from k4 thru k9[2].
+my own implementation of the k programming language[1]. will likely be a mish-mash of k5 & k6[2].

 > why?